 Both Epoxy and Polyurethane resins have a decent compressive strength, which is why you’ll often see them in high-traffic areas, such as multi-storey carparks.
 They also cope well in extreme temperatures, as the material can expand and contract, making them less susceptible to cracks.

-As we previously mentioned, however, PU does take longer to cure when compared to Acrylic resins, which can have costly implications for restaurant business.
+As we previously mentioned, however, PU does take longer to cure when compared to Acrylic resins, which can have costly implications for the restaurant business.